chunguangwang/fangtingprahl/README.md

 6 By clicking the recorded expressions on the right, the expression will be typed in the display box again, user can modify the expression, and do the calculation again

-7 Cookie is used to keep the recorded expressions.
+7 Cookie is used to keep the recorded expressions for up to an hour after the browser is closed.
 So when user refresh the calculator or restart the browser,  the recorded expression won't be lost.

 All the above features have been tested on Chrome and Internet Explorer, for other browsers, the above features have been fully